-Before I gave birth to babe I had practiced hypnobirthing and a part of this was to recite positive thoughts and affirmations.
-I had littered the walls of our house with affirmations in preparation for birth, giving little thought to their usefulness beyond.
+Before I gave birth to my daughter I practiced hypnobirthing and a part of this was to recite positive thoughts and affirmations.
+I littered the walls of our house with affirmations in preparation for birth, giving little thought to their usefulness beyond.

 Three months following the birth of my daughter I became extremely ill and was eventually diagnosed with Postpartum Thyroiditis, experiencing both an over and an underactive thyroid within a culture of ignorance when it came to diagnosis and treatment.

 Some of the symptoms I faced were mental disturbances, an inability to think or feel straight and a mind riddled with doubt, of myself and of ever being well again.
 Professional medical voices often confirmed these thoughts by failing to acknowledge symptoms, oversimplifying my condition and prescribing the wrong treatment and diagnosis.